publiccodenet/about/activities/podcasts/podbean.md

 ---
 type: guide
-explains: What Podbean is and where we use it for
+explains: What Podbean is and its usage
 ---

 # Using Podbean